-Each of these executive officers or directors has five years from the date of implementation of the policy (or, if later, from date of hire) to attain the required stock ownership.
+Directors and executive officers have five years from the date of implementation of the policy (or, if later, from date of hire) to attain the required stock ownership.
 Stock ownership includes shares of Common Stock and any restricted stock units (including any vested PRSUs) that were settled and deferred into the Stock Deferral Plan (as defined below).
-All named executive officers and directors have met or are on track to meet the stock ownership guidelines.
-The Compensation and Leadership Development Committee of the Board monitors compliance with this policy and will take any actions necessary to ensure compliance.
+All named executive officers and directors have met or are on track to meet the stock ownership guidelines, including David M. Clark, Chief People Officer, who is a named executive officer for the first time this year.
+The Compensation and Leadership Development Committee of the Board monitors compliance with this policy.